 From now on, the selected menu item will be instantly launched when you execute this action in your program.

-If you want this action to work in a specific program (or window) only, just create an exception for it (see demo video).
+If you want this action to work in a specific program (or window) only, just create an exception for it.

-6. My keyboard does not have keys for typing Euro (€), Pound (£) and bullet point (•) signs.
+10. My keyboard does not have keys for typing Euro (€), Pound (£), Bullet point (•) and Soft hyphen characters.
 Can I assign these characters to any key (or key combination)?

 Yes, this can be easily done in several ways: